UMAprotocol/UMIPs/UMIPs/umip-151.md

     * `Y` = Year
     * For example, 14D means 14 Day volatility.
 `targetAsset` - This is the asset to which volatility is applied.
 For example, ETH means Ethereum and BTC means Bitcoin.
    * Note: Each methodology that is approved within the Volatility DAO PIP repository has an Index_PIPs directory.
 That directory contains all of the parameters for the indices of the methodology as MD files.
 The naming convention of the MD file is the same as the `ancillaryData`.
-This file whitelists the `targetAsset`to remove the possibility of collision.
+These files whitelist the `targetAsset`to remove the possibility of collision.

 The following example demonstrates how this system works:
 1. Use `ancillaryData` and `timeStamp` from `requestAndProposePriceFor`: